vtomyev/Lezzet-Turkish-Brunch/content/english/restaurantMenu.md

     - title: "Mashed Potatoes with Chicken Wings"
       price: "17"
-      description: "Oven baked chicken wings in a creamy tomato sauce with garbanzo beans served on a bed of mashed potatoes." image : "/images/restaurantMenu/mashed-potato-wings.png"
+      description: "Oven baked chicken wings in a creamy tomato sauce with garbanzo beans served on a bed of mashed potatoes" image : "/images/restaurantMenu/mashed-potato-wings.png"
       alt : "image of mashed potatos and chicken wings"